geewynn/clickhouse-single-node-deployment/README.md

 3. Add if-else statement to the script to check if the service is running.
 4. Implement env for the script
 5. add custom config (config.xml) and prometheus.yml to the scripts.

+### Configure Clickhouse
+To configure clickhouse for logging, we edit the config.xml file in the config.d directory.
+This can be found under `/etc/clickhouse-server/config.d/` path

+A sample config.xml file can be found in the `configs` directory under this repository.

+### Configure Prometheus
+To configure prometheus, you need to edit the prometheus.yml file under the `/etc/prometheus/prometheus.yml`.

+A sample config can be found under the `configs` directory in this repo